A Strategic Governance Framework for Executive Decision-Making

 3. Decision-Support Mechanisms

-Executive dashboards, scenario modeling, portfolio transparency, and cost–benefit analysis designed specifically for leadership decisions.
+Executive dashboards, scenario modeling, portfolio transparency, and cost-benefit analysis must be designed specifically for leadership decisions.

 4. Integrated Data Layer